 Prior to registration, academic orientation is held for all new students to introduce them to the university's general academic regulations, policies and support services.
 In addition, each college/school has an orientation to familiarize students with its specific regulations and assist them with the registration process.
+Non-degree students are guided through the registration process by the Academic Support Center (ASC).

-The Office of Student Affairs also introduces university life through campus tours and visits, meetings, lectures, demonstrations and other activities.
-The program is aimed at helping new students adjust to AUS, meet other new students and speak with senior students who assist with the orientation program.
+In collaboration with the ASC First Year Experience (FYE) program, the Office of Student Affairs also acquaints students with university life through campus tours, visits, meetings, lectures, demonstrations and other activities.
+The program aims to help new students adjust to AUS, meet other new students and engage with senior students who assist with the orientation program.